Thanksgiving in the French Quarter

 Get to the Races

-The opening day at the Fair Grounds Race Course (Thanksgiving Day, November 23, 2023) kicks off the holiday season for New Orleans, and you’ll see half the city donning spectacular hats and turning up at the racetrack to happily mingle, cocktails in hand, and to gorge on oysters and bet on horses.
+The opening day at the Fair Grounds Race Course (Thanksgiving Day — Thursday, November 28, 2024) kicks off the holiday season for New Orleans, and you’ll see half the city donning spectacular hats and turning up at the racetrack to happily mingle, cocktails in hand, and to gorge on oysters and bet on horses.
 The races start at 11 a.m.

 The racetrack also offers a Thanksgiving sit-down dinner in the Clubhouse and the Black Gold Room (reservations only).
 Prices range per seat for adults and children ages 12 and under.
 There’s also a first-come, first-served buffet in the Pan Zareta Room.
-Please note that the Clubhouse has a dress code, but you’d probably want to dress up anyway — and don’t forget the hat.
+Please note that the Clubhouse has a dress code, but you’d probably want to dress up anyway — and don’t forget the fancy hat.

 Bayou Classic

-Each November the Bayou Classic draws the fans and alumni of Southern University and Grambling State University to New Orleans to partake in one of the country’s greatest college sports rivalries.
+Each November the Bayou Classic draws the fans and alumni of Southern University and Grambling State University to New Orleans to partake in one of the country’s greatest college sports rivalries (on Saturday, November 30, 2024).
 The event stretches for four days and includes a fan fest, a parade, the Battle of the Bands, and, of course, the big game at the Superdome.

 Thanksgiving Day Dining in the French Quarter or Nearby